Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 Ava sighed and pushed her chair away from her desk. "...That’s what I’m afraid of," she admitted.

 "...Tell you what.
 If you absolutely *have* to work right now, then grab your camera and head down the Quarter.
-Take some pictures, shake some...paws or whatever.
+Take some pictures, shake some... paws or whatever.
 Get some interviews.
 Maybe a turn in the fresh air will help."

 It was good advice, so Ava sighed, nodded, and stood up.
 "I’ll… see if I can talk with Myun," she said.